p4lang/gsoc/2025/projects/gigaflow/README.md

 ## Executive Summary

 This project successfully extends the Gigaflow Virtual Switch (GVS) (find out more [here](https://gigaflow-vswitch.github.io/)) framework to enable hardware acceleration on SmartNICs, specifically targeting NetFPGA platforms.
-The work bridges the gap between software-defined networking and hardware acceleration by implementing a complete pipeline from P4 code compilation to bitstream deployment and runtime rule management.
+The work bridges the gap between software-defined networking (SDN) and hardware acceleration by implementing a complete pipeline from P4 code compilation to bitstream deployment and runtime rule management.

 ---